 - Access to healthcare networks : Take advantage of preferential rates for dental, optical and hospital care.

-- Total transparency : No surprises on reimbursements, our advisors support you in all your procedures.
+- Complete transparency : No surprises regarding reimbursements, our advisors will support you throughout all your procedures.

 Conclusion

-The remaining cost can represent a significant expense, especially for certain types of care.
-Taking out suitable mutual insurance is therefore essential to reduce these costs and access quality care without sacrificing your budget.
+Out-of-pocket expenses can be a significant expense, especially for certain types of care.
+Taking out appropriate insurance is essential to reduce these costs and access quality care without sacrificing your budget.

 Contact KT Assur&Bank today to get a personalized quote and benefit from optimal health coverage.